-C. INTERIOR WOODWORK
+C. Interior Woodwork

 Interior woodwork is generally solid teak staving or teak faced plywood panel.
 Both of these are maintained in the same manner if they are unvarnished or natural.
 If you have ordered your yacht with natural wood which you wish to keep light, it is best to finish the teak with a light wax.
 The process is simple.
-The wood should be thoroughly cleaned--start with a vacuum cleaner and get all of the saw dust and loose dirt; then use a damp cloth (no soap) and get all of the residual fine dust; follow this with a solvent wash to eliminate any excessive surface oils; then spread on the wax according to manufacturer's directions.
+The wood should be thoroughly cleaned - start with a vacuum cleaner to remove all of the dust and loose dirt; then use a damp cloth with no soap; follow this with a solvent wash to eliminate any excessive surface oils; then spread on the wax according to manufacturer's directions.
 Any of the light furniture waxes can be used for this application.
 Some people have had excellent results using bowling alley wax.
-This wax, which takes a longer time to apply, but it is tougher than most liquid waxes and requires less maintenance.
-If you want your interior teak to be a little darker and to take on the patina of fine furniture. one can use oils rather than wax.
-Cleaning should be accomplished as described above and then the wood should be covered with lemon oil or such commercial products as Liquid Gold or "Sheila Shine".
-The latter two products have an oil base which soaks into the surface of the wood and a wax which fuses to the surface and provides a protective coating.
+This wax takes a longer time to apply, but it is tougher than most liquid waxes and requires less maintenance.
+If you want your interior teak to be a little darker and to take on the patina of fine furniture, one can use oils rather than wax.
+Cleaning should be accomplished as described above and then the wood should be covered with lemon oil or such commercial products as Scott's Liquid Gold or Sheila Shine.
+The latter two products have an oil base that soaks into the surface of the wood and a wax that fuses to the surface and provides a protective coating that is almost permanent.
 The oil does darken the wood somewhat.
 If your yacht has a varnished interior, you will find that maintenance is much like keeping furniture looking nice.
 You will clean the surface with water and mild soap solutions and "dust" using one of the many dusting products available at the local supermarket.
+A lemon oil finish restores luster to both gloss and satin varnished surfaces.

 The sole merits special consideration.
-Obviously one cannot use ordinary waxes-they would ruin footing.
-If the sole is left natural it should be cleaned as described above and covered with Liquid 601d or Sheila Shine.
+Obviously, one cannot use ordinary waxes - they would ruin footing.
+If the sole is left natural, it should be cleaned as described above and covered with Liquid Gold or Sheila Shine.
 These products protect the surface but do not seem to leave the sole slippery when wet.
-If the sole is varnished with a satin coating it will be a little more slippery but may be all right.
-If it is too slippery when wet, it can be coated with polyurethane--this product is not at all slippery when wet.
-The directions for preparing the surface should be followed religiously as polyurethane is generally not compatible with other types of varnish.
+If the sole is varnished with a satin coating, it will be a little more slippery, but may be all right.
+If it is too slippery when wet, it can be coated with polyurethane - this product is not at all slippery when wet.
+The directions for preparing the surface should be followed religiously, as polyurethane is generally not compatible with other types of varnish.
+Murphy's Oil Soap, now available in spray form, is excellent for cleaning either finished teak or the sole.

 Bronze presents a special cleaning problem.
 Ordinary metal cleaners will not clean or polish bronze.
 Brass cleaners, for example, will not touch the green corrosion that disfigures bronze ports.
-The best product we have found is Amway metal cleaner.
-The Amway is an excellent general metal and bronze cleaner to have aboard for both interior and exterior use.
-In the case of bronze, once the metal is cleaned and polished, it should be coated with a spray wax such as the Amway colorless shoe polish.
+An excellent product is Amway metal cleaner.
+It is an excellent general metal and bronze cleaner to have aboard for both interior and exterior use.
+In the case of bronze, once the metal is cleaned and polished, it may be coated with a spray wax such as the Amway colorless shoe polish.

-D. SPARS, RIGGING, AND SAILS
+D. Spars, Rigging, and Sails